Underscores discography

-The American musician Underscores has released two studio albums, seven extended plays, thirty-two singles, four promotional singles, fifteen music videos, and four remixes.
+The American musician Underscores has released three studio albums, eight extended plays, thirty-two singles, four promotional singles, fifteen music videos, and six remixes.
 (Note: Most remixes released under the Milkfish name are bootleg remixes.
 This list only includes official remixes.)
-Of her EPs, one was released under her pseudonym Milkfish.
+Of her EPs, one was released under her pseudonym Milkfish and one was released under her alternate stage name, April Harper Grey.
 Most of her remixes are also released under the Milkfish alias.